goost/coldtranslation/README.md

   Or not a spreadsheet at all.

 ## Version
+- v0.6.0 - ALPHA: Add shortcut for showing/hiding the taskbar
 - v0.5.0 - ALPHA: Add Speaker-Mode selection (no more guessing needed for Sen4)
 - v0.4.0 - ALPHA: Add "Hide Extra" shortcut
 - v0.3.1 - ALPHA: __BREAKING__ Function of `Arrow Key Up` changed to simulate `Circle` press